You only need to use a small amount of the cream. Apply it thinly just to the areas affected, and then massage it gently into the skin.

 - The amount of topical steroid that you should apply is commonly measured by fingertip units (FTUs).
 One FTU is the amount of cream that is squeezed out along an adult's fingertip (that is, from the very end of the finger to the first crease in the finger).
 As a guide, one FTU is enough to cover an area twice the size of an adult hand.
 Your doctor will give you an idea of how many FTUs you will need to cover the area of your skin which is affected.

 - Your doctor will tell you how often to apply the cream.
-It must not be applied more than twice a day, and once a day is often sufficient.
+It should not usually be applied more than twice a day, and once a day is often sufficient.

 - If you are using more than one topical corticosteroid, make sure you know when and where to use each one.
 If you are unsure, check with your doctor or ask your pharmacist for further advice.

 - After you have applied alclometasone, remember to wash your hands (unless your hands are the treated area).